zerda/skopeo/contrib/skopeoimage/README.md

 ## Multiarch images

-Multiarch images are available for skopeo upstream and stable versions.
+Multiarch images are available for Skopeo upstream and stable versions.
 Supported architectures are `amd64`, `s390x`, `ppc64le`.
 Available images are `quay.io/skopeo/upstream:master`, `quay.io/skopeo/stable:v1.2.0`, `quay.io/containers/skopeo:v1.2.0`.

-Images can be used the same way as in single architecture case, no extra setup is required.
+Images can be used the same way as in a single architecture case, no extra setup is required.
 For samples see next chapter.

 ## Sample Usage